Codecademy/docs/content/rust/concepts/strings/strings.md

 ---
-Title: "Strings"
+Title: 'Strings'
 Description: "This entry covers creating, manipulating and referencing strings (encodings of UTF-8 sequences) in Rust."
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
-  - "Code Foundations"
+  - 'Code Foundations'
 CatalogContent:
-  - "concepts/slices/sliced.md"
+  - 'learn-rust'
-  - "paths/computer-science"
+  - 'paths/computer-science'
 ---
 **`Strings`** in Rust diverge a little bit from conventional programming languages.
 The approach to string manipulation in Rust is influenced by its systems-focused design.
 This concept entry will provide insights into creating and manipulating strings in Rust, offering practical examples to illustrate key aspects.